anki-geo/ultimate-geography/CONTRIBUTING.md

 - To **add a new note** to the deck, add one row to `main.csv`, `guid.csv`, and any of the derivative CSVs as needed.
 Don't fill in any of the GUIDs in `guid.csv` -- they will be generated automatically by the `source_to_anki.yaml` recipe.
 - To **change the _Country_ field** of a note, change it in `main.csv`, `guid.csv`, `country.csv`, and any other derivative CSV in which the note appears.
 - To **add a new translation**, add a new column to each of the CSV files and name them as follows: `[field name]:[language code]` (e.g. `country info:fr`, all lowercase).
 In most cases, the language code should match the Wikipedia subdomain for that language (e.g. https://fr.wikipedia.org/).
+Then add a row in `src/note_models/translations.csv` with the language code and translations for the template strings used in the Anki notes.

 When editing `guid.csv` please try to avoid using a spreadsheet, if possible, and instead use a text editor (e.g. notepad) since spreadsheets mangle some of the GUIDs that start with `=` signs.